rlemaigre/Easy-DnD/README.md

 A drag operation may have a type.
 The type is a data structure (can be a simple string) that defines the kind of data being transfered.
 The type of a drag operation is defined by the Drag component that initiates it.

 A Drop component is said to participate in a drag operation if it accepts its type (the default is to accept any type).
-As far as Easy-DND is concerned, if a Drop component doesn't accept the type of the current drag operation, it behaves like any other part of the page that is not sensitive to drag and drop.
+As far as Easy-DnD is concerned, if a Drop component doesn't accept the type of the current drag operation, it behaves like any other part of the page that is not sensitive to drag and drop.
 It is ignored during the drag, no special CSS classes are applied, no special cursors / drag images are displayed and no special events are triggered.

 The following demo illustrates the use of types :